PulseLM: A Foundation Dataset and Benchmark for PPG-Text Learning

-This limitation becomes increasingly pronounced in the context of modern foundation models.
-In domains such as natural language processing, computer vision, and medical imaging, large language models (LLMs) and multimodal models have demonstrated that language can serve as a unifying interface for reasoning, explanation, and cross-task generalization~\cite{sellergren2025medgemma, liu2023visual, plaat2025multi}.
-In physiological sensing, similar advances have been enabled by large-scale electrocardiogram (ECG)-text and image-report datasets, which allow models to align raw signals with clinical semantics expressed in natural language~\cite{liu2024teach, oh2023ecg, pham2025qheart, zhang2025sensorlm}.
-However, comparable resources for raw PPG signals are notably absent, preventing the development and evaluation of models that can interpret, explain, or reason over PPG signals using natural language.
+In the context of modern multimodal foundation models, such as in domains like natural language processing and computer vision, large language models (LLMs) assisted models have demonstrated that language can serve as a unifying interface for reasoning, explanation, and cross-task generalization~\cite{sellergren2025medgemma, liu2023visual, plaat2025multi}.
+Specifically for physiological sensing, similar advances have been enabled by large-scale electrocardiogram (ECG)-text and image-report datasets, which allow models to align raw signals with clinical semantics expressed in natural language~\cite{liu2024teach, oh2023ecg, pham2025qheart, zhang2025sensorlm}, significantly improving the utility of these models.
+However, the development of such models requires signal-text-aligned datasets across different PPG downstream tasks, which are \textit{absent in the context of PPG research}.

-One promising way to bridge this gap is to formulate PPG understanding as an LLM-based question-answering (QA) problem.
+One promising way to bridge this gap is to formulate PPG tasks as a single LLM-based question-answering (QA) problem.
 Question answering provides a natural and flexible interface that mirrors how clinicians and end users interact with physiological data, for example, by asking whether a heart rate is normal, whether signal quality is sufficient, or whether a recording indicates elevated cardiovascular risk.
 Importantly, a QA formulation can unify heterogeneous downstream tasks under a single supervision paradigm, avoiding the need for task-specific regression heads while enabling models to associate continuous waveform patterns with discrete, interpretable physiological concepts.